gvwilson/sensibleadventures/nardica/nardica.md

 "She's going to blow!" the crewman shouted.
-The ship's horn blared one last time, and then all Iffy could hear was a rushing sound that seemed to come from all around them.
+The ship's horn blared one last time, and then all Iffy could hear was a rushing sound that seemed to come from all around her.
 Sobbing,
 her mother closed the faceplate on the ecosuit.